pkay025/Read-Me/README.md

 A collection of Bash scripts designed to automate common Linux system administration and monitoring tasks.

-The project will include scripts for:
+The project include scripts for:

 - System information
 - User management